csbobby/DTCN_IJCAI/README.md

 # DTCN
 This is the implementation of our paper "[Sequential Prediction of Social Media Popularity with Deep Temporal Context Networks](https://www.ijcai.org/Proceedings/2017/427)".

-# Dataset
+## Dataset

 To successfully test performance, we created [TPIC dataset](https://github.com/social-media-prediction/TPIC2017), a temporal popularity image collection dataset.

-# Model
+## Overview

 Our DTCN contains three main components, from embedding, learning to predicting.
 With a joint embedding network, we obtain a unified deep representation of multi-modal user-post data in a common embedding space.
 Then, based on the embedded data sequence over time, temporal context learning attempts to recurrently learn two adaptive temporal contexts for sequential popularity.
 Finally, a novel temporal attention is designed to predict new popularity (the popularity of a new user-post pair) with temporal coherence across multiple time-scales.

 ![DTCN framework](figure/framework.jpg)

-# Code
+## Environment
 The code is pure python.
 Keras is chosen to be the deep learning library here.
 Environment is configured by Anaconda.
 The environment file is saved as "environment.yml".

-## Environment

 - Ubuntu 16.04
 - Python 2.7